hdShang/arxiv-daily/docs/cs-CL/2025-05-05/papers/250502686v2-sailing-by-the-stars-a-survey-on-reward-models-and-learning-strategi.md

 ---
 layout: default
-title: Sailing by the Stars: A Survey on Reward Models and Learning Strategies for Learning from Rewards
+title: "Sailing by the Stars: A Survey on Reward Models and Learning Strategies for Learning from Rewards"
 ---

 # Sailing by the Stars: A Survey on Reward Models and Learning Strategies for Learning from Rewards